daviifreitas/daviifreitas/README.md

  <div style = "display : inline_block"><br/>
  </div>
- Hi, I'm a systems analysis and development student and junior C# backend developer.
+ Hi, I'm a software developer with .Net emphasis.
 Passionate about learning and with a thirst to always want to grow and have the baggage to be an excellent developer.
 An exemplifying sentence would be "When the only instrument you know is a hammer, all problems are nails . . ."

  <div style = "display : inline_block"><br/>
  </div>